santiagoLagosBk/santiagoLagosBk/README.md

 - 👀 I’m interested in data science and change the world with helps of software

-- 🌱 I’m currently learning python and django
+- 🌱 I’m currently learning scikit-learn, pytorch, TensorFlow.

 - 💞️ I’m looking to collaborate on some project that use tecnologics as Pandas, scikit-learn, Numpy, Pyspark, TensorFlow, FastAPI